Atomic clock locking with Bayesian quantum parameter estimation: scheme and experiment: Introduction

 Utilizing correlations between particles or interrogation times can effectively enhance sensitivity.
-Quantum entanglement has been extensively employed to improve sensitivity from SQL to sub-SQL scaling ($\propto N^{-\alpha}$ with $0.5<\alpha\le 1$)~\cite{Robinson2024DirectCO, article_Nichol,Edwin2020,pnas.0901550106,PhysRevLett.117.143004,PhysRevLett.102.033601,Bohnet2014,Esteve2008, Hosten2016MeasurementN1,Pezze2018,Huang2024}.
+Quantum entanglement has been extensively employed to improve sensitivity from SQL to sub-SQL scaling ($\propto N^{-\alpha}$ with $0.5<\alpha\le 1$)~\cite{Robinson2024DirectCO, article_Nichol,Edwin2020,pnas.0901550106,PhysRevLett.117.143004,PhysRevLett.102.033601,Bohnet2014,Esteve2008, Hosten2016MeasurementN1,Pezze2018,Pezze2020,10.1063/5.0204102}.
 However, for metrological applications, it is necessary to directly observe stability enhancement without the post-processed removal of technical noise~\cite{Robinson2024DirectCO, Edwin2020,Hosten2016MeasurementN1}.
 Alternatively, sensitivity can be improved by utilizing the correlation between measurements with different interrogation times.
-In addition to conventional frequentist estimation, well-designed Bayesian estimation protocols with different interrogation times can improve sensitivity to sub-SQL scaling $(\propto T^{-\alpha})$~\cite{Said2011} or even achieve Heisenberg scaling ($\alpha=1$)~\cite{Wiebe2016,2007Entanglement,Degen2017}.
-These approaches have been successfully applied to improve magnetometers~\cite{PhysRevX.9.021019,PhysRevApplied.16.024044,Nusran2012,Bonato2016,Herbschleb2021}, but the utilization of Bayesian estimation protocols to enhance atomic clocks has not been reported.
+Unlike conventional frequentist estimation, the Bayesian estimation relies on updating the current knowledge of parameters after each experiment according to Bayes' law~\cite{Degen2017, Gebhart2023, Lumino2018, PhysRevApplied.16.014035, Cimini2024}.
+The well-designed Bayesian estimation protocols with different interrogation times can improve sensitivity to sub-SQL scaling $(\propto T^{-\alpha})$~\cite{Said2011} or even achieve Heisenberg scaling ($\alpha=1$)~\cite{Wiebe2016,2007Entanglement,Degen2017}.
+Besides, Bayesian estimation can efficiently calibrate the experimental parameters and has been demonstrated for quantum computing applications~\cite{Lukens2020,PhysRevResearch.4.013199,PRXQuantum.3.020350,PhysRevApplied.21.014012,Lohani2023}.
+The Bayesian quantum parameter estimation has been successfully applied to improve magnetometers~\cite{PhysRevX.9.021019,PhysRevApplied.16.024044,Nusran2012,Bonato2016,Herbschleb2021,Craigie2021, PhysRevA.106.052603}, but \textit{its utilization to enhance atomic clocks has not been reported yet}.

-In addition to sensitivity, stability is another crucial factor that characterizes the performance of atomic clocks~\cite{RevModPhys.87.637,Zheng2022}.
-Generally, the QPN-limited fractional stability is directly proportional to the sensitivity~\cite{Pezze2020} for a given total interrogation time $T$.
-Therefore, by employing Bayesian frequency estimation to enhance sensitivity within the allotted interrogation time $T$, it becomes possible to improve the stability of an atomic clock.
-Furthermore, the Bayesian estimation protocol naturally provides frequency feedback, making it highly suitable for high-stability atomic clock locking.
-By employing Bayesian estimation, we can reduce the overall measurement time required to lock an atomic clock and enhance robustness against technical noises, leading to improved stability.